Vol. 61, 2022

 and tree mortality were recorded at Bisley with almost 70% tree sapling

-mortality occurring on trees which porcupine fed on.
+mortality occurring on trees that porcupine fed on.
 The size of bark

 scars was greater at Goss (P < 0.01) than at Roodeplaat and Bisley, which were similar.
-Area of bark damage on S. africana trees differed significantly by stem diameter size class (P
+The area of bark damage on S. africana trees differed significantly by stem diameter size class (P

 = 0.007) and was greater for small stems (size class < 7.1 cm) than